ihateblueb/itemswitch/README.md

 # ItemSwitch

-A simple plugin that automatically switches your hand after a stack runs out or if an item breaks.
+A simple quality of life plugin that automatically replaces whatever's in your hand after it's been used, runs out, or breaks.

-Toggleable with `/itemswitch toggle`.
-Toggled on by default.

-## Todo
-- Optional permission requirement
+Works with items, potions, buckets, and blocks.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/8NsIaW7285c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+By default, it's enabled, but can be toggled per-user with `/itemswitch toggle`.
+Individual events can also be toggled on and off.
+All defaults are configurable.

+Optionally, you can require the `itemswitch.use` permission for the plugin to work.